Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 Conclusion: Drinking as a Language of Connection

+In my experience operating a business here, these small rituals are what make Korean social life so vibrant and warm.
 The next time you’re sitting at a table in a bustling Seoul BBQ restaurant, look around.
 You’ll see the rhythm of the city in the way people pour, toast, and laugh.
 Don't just watch—participate!
 You’ll find that a single glass of Soju, shared with a little bit of etiquette, is one of the fastest ways to understand the warm, communal heart of Korea.